 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!

 With no rise time needed, you'll have this delicious loaf ready in no time!
-See the full recipe card at the bottom of this post.
+See the full recipe with detailed directions at the bottom of this post.

 - Step 2: In a large bowl, combine the mashed bananas, sourdough discard, sugars, and egg.
 Whisk to combine.
 Add the melted butter and mix until smooth.